 5. The Food Diary ($9K/year)

-Laura Mulkerne (from Yorkshire, Virginia, USA) started The Food Diary over 5 years ago.
+Laura Mulkerne (from Yorkshire, Virginia, USA) started The Food Diary almost 6 years ago.

 Hi, I’m Laura, and I’m the founder of The Food Diary Co.
 We currently sell one key product: a food diary for people who want to track their food, symptoms, and wellness.
 Our diary was originally created for people with digestive and/or chronic illnesses such as Irritable Bowel Syndrome, IBD, Coeliac and more, to better understand their trigger foods and digestive upsets, but it can help anyone better understand the effects of their diet on their overall health.